GANG-VS-OPPS/musical-telegram/README.md

 1. get_links - get links for major streaming services for the given track.

 ### Description of the test examples in order to check the program
 Just when the user launches the bot, (s)he receives greeting intro, where bot represents itself.
-Then the user is to choose one of two options (which are represented at the buttons): to search songs with the playlist of with the inputted set of songs.
+Then the user is to choose one of two options (which are represented at the buttons): to search songs with the playlist of with the inputted set of songs.\\

 ![](pictures/start.jpg)

-When the user decides tot search song with his/her playlist, (s)he is asked to input his playlist id.
+When the user decides to search song with his/her playlist, (s)he is asked to input his playlist id.

 ![](pictures/playlist.jpg)

 Otherwise it is asked to input tracks one by one or just one track.

 ![](pictures/tracks.jpg)

 Then the whole list of tacks is represented.

 ![](pictures/recommendations.jpg)

 If the user touches the one track, (s)he can receive the link to different streaming services to listen to music there.

 ![](pictures/links.jpg)

 ### Authors
 See [AUTHORS](./AUTHORS)